Integrating CAT for Complexity ~ 24 September 2025

 Aims and learning outcomes:

-The day will:
+The day aimed to:

 • help attendees develop a deeper knowledge base around the concept of ‘personality disorder’ through formulation and helpful theory